junxit/us-congress-bills-115/metadata.md

 - 2017-12-14 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment.
 With written report No. 115-196.
 - 2017-12-14 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment.
 With written report No. 115-196.
 - 2017-12-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 286.
+- 2018-03-15 — Amendment SA 2211 agreed to in Senate by Unanimous Consent.
+- 2018-03-15 — Amendment SA 2211 proposed by Senator McConnell for Senator Grassley. (consideration: CR S1771; text: CR S1771) To modify the repeal of sunset provision.
+- 2018-03-15 — Held at the desk.
+- 2018-03-15 — Measure laid before Senate by unanimous consent. (consideration: CR S1770-1771)
+- 2018-03-15 — Message on Senate action sent to the House.
+- 2018-03-15 — Passed Senate with amendments by Unanimous Consent. (text: CR S1771)
+- 2018-03-15 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S1771)
+- 2018-03-15 — Received in the House.
+- 2018-03-15 — Senate amendment agreed to: Amendment SA 2211 agreed to in Senate by Unanimous Consent.
+- 2018-03-15 — Senate amendment proposed (on the floor): Amendment SA 2211 proposed by Senator McConnell for Senator Grassley.(consideration: CR S1771; text: CR S1771)
+- 2018-03-15 — Senate amendment submitted